fengcen/ecp/README.md

 ecp required latest **Nightly** Rust.

 ## Why use "compiler plugin" instead of "Macros 1.1"?
-I need not only `custom derive`, but also more `compiler plugin` features.
+I need not only "custom derive", but also more "compiler plugin" features.
 Currently "Macros 1.1" is also unstable.

 ## Usage